cmadajski/palm_api_cli/README.md

-# palm_api_cli
+# Google PaLM via Command Line

-Experiment with Google PaLM API using Python.
+Interact with the Google PaLM API using a Python script.
+For now, this is merely a proof-of-concept and has no practical use.